togrupe/dlive-midi-tools/README.md

 ![Gui](doc/gui.png)

-Recommendation: Please back up your current show file, just to be on the safe side if something goes wrong.
+__Recommendation__: Please back up your current show file, just to be on the safe side if something goes wrong.

 1. Select the console: `dLive` or `Avantis`